 From underpaintings that reveal new insights about an artist's true feelings, to hidden details and even in-jokes, technology is rapidly changing the way we see art.
-Here we've collected seven fascinating and ground-breaking discoveries that were once shrouded from both art history and the visible world.
+Here, The Creators Project collects seven fascinating and ground-breaking discoveries that were once shrouded from both art history and the visible world.

 1. The Lady with an Ermine

 Leonardo da Vinci's painting, The Lady with an Ermine, was reworked twice before its final composition.
 According to BBC News, French engineer Pascal Cotte discovered that da Vinci changed the position of the lady's forearm and only added her symbolic ermine to the third version of his work.
 Using the Layer Amplification Method (LAM), a technique he and his team invented, Cotte projected intense light onto the painting and measured its reflections with a multi-lens camera.
 "The LAM technique gives us the capability to peel the painting like an onion, removing the surface to see what's happening inside and behind the different layers of paint," explained Cotte to the BBC.
 The result?
 Turns out, da Vinci occasionally required a do-over.
 Or two.